 I am always looking for excellent postdoctoral scholars and students of all levels to join my group.
+More specifically, I am recruiting at least one PhD student with a start date of Fall 2020.
 If you are interested, feel free to contact me at jfkok *at* ucla *dot* edu.
 Please include your CV, (unofficial) transcripts, and a description of your background and research interests.
 I value a rigorous quantitative background and strong communication skills.
-I am passionate about broadening participation of groups that have been traditionally underrepresented in science, so I particularly welcome interest from women and underrepresented minorities.
+I am passionate about broadening participation of groups that have been historically underrepresented in science, and I particularly welcome interest from female applicants and underrepresented minorities!
+If you are interested in joining my group, but paying the application fee for our PhD program is a barrier for you, please contact me and I will try to help.

 Ongoing projects in my group, with opportunities for student involvement at different levels, include: